IBM/network-config-analyzer/README.md

 For more information on command-line switches combinations, see [Common Query Patterns](docs/CommonQueryPatterns.md#cmdline-queries)

 #### Exit Code Meaning:
-The exit value of running a command-line without a scheme is combined from two factors:
+The exit value of running a command-line without a scheme is the combination of two factors:
 1. The result of running the query (0/1) as specified [here](docs/CmdLineQueriesResults.md)
 2. The result of comparing the query output with the expected output file contents (if given)